davidpal3c/davidpal3c/README.md

 🔭 I'm a Software Developer sharing about my journey and learning in tech.<br>
 🏫 Currently studying [Software Development](https://catalog.sait.ca/preview_program.php?catoid=172&poid=36745) at the Southern Alberta Institute of Technology (SAIT) in Alberta, Canada.<br>
 ⭐ I'm passionate about innovative software solutions, and using technology to solve real-world problems.<br>
-🌱 I'm currently learning C#, Vue.js, OOP in general, open-source projects in Python, and PL/SQL Oracle.<br>
+🌱 I'm currently learning C#, Vue.js, OOP in general, PL/SQL Oracle, and open-source projects in Python.<br>
 <br>Thank you for your support, and for all of those out there from whom I've taken valuable<br>inspiration and guidance in this journey. <br>